Reginald Bosanquet: Television

-Bosanquet was on the staff of ITN from its earliest days, initially as a sub-editor.
-He later reported from many parts of the world and was diplomatic correspondent for four years, before becoming one of its lead anchors during the late 1960s and 1970s, often working alongside Andrew Gardner, Leonard Parkin, Sandy Gall and, mostly late in his tenure, Alastair Burnet.
+In 1955, after leaving Oxford, Bosanquet was encouraged to go into television by Lord Clark and Huw Wheldon.
+He asked Independent Television News (ITN) for a job, telling them he wanted fame to which they replied that he could begin working for them as a tea-boy.
+He was recruited by Aidan Crawley, and soon became a sub-editor and was made a reporter in 1957.
+Bosanquet worked on programmes such as Roving Report between 1957 and 1962, Dateline London from 1961 to 1962 and Dateline as a newsreader from 1962 to 1967.
+In 1960, he was appointed ITN's diplomatic correspondent.
+Bosanquet visited 52 countries in the course of his reporting career.

+Bosanquet was made one of the lead anchors of the half-hour ITV News at Ten nightly bulletin when it launched on 3 July 1967.
+He often worked alongside Andrew Gardner, Leonard Parkin, Sandy Gall and, mostly late in his tenure, Alastair Burnet.
+Bosanquet served as ITN's chief newsreader from 1974 to 1976, but was suspended for a month by ITN editor Nigel Ryan in May 1976 following revelations about his marital troubles that were published in a Sunday newspaper.
+He made his final on-screen appearance for ITN on 8 November 1979.
+Bosanquet then resigned from ITN, amid claims and denials and rows in the studio but he explained that he no longer wanted to do the job.

 His partnership with Anna Ford on News at Ten was popular with viewers in the late 1970s.
 As Ford has since revealed, this rapport could prove distressing: on one occasion Bosanquet, having somehow discovered the birth-date of Ford's mother, wished her a "happy birthday" at the end of the broadcast, unaware that she had died some time previously.
 Ford recalled in 2007: "Reggie was a dear.
 I mean, you wouldn't have chosen a man who had epilepsy, was an alcoholic, had had a stroke and wore a toupée to read the news, but the combination was absolute magic."

 Although held in considerable affection by the public (he was commonly addressed by family, friends and the media as "Reggie"), Bosanquet was not without his critics as a newsreader.
 At times he could appear puzzled by unfamiliar foreign names while his trademark slurred delivery fed contemporary suspicions that he was a heavy drinker.
 Such rumours became raw material for wags and comedy writers: Bosanquet acquired such nicknames as "Reginald Beaujolais", "Reginald Boozalot" and "Reginald Boozatten".